 Home

-Tickets are now on sale for the 2023 future:gas seminar roadshow, a series of industry-supported refrigerant education events aimed at those working in the stationary HVAC/R sector.
+The 2023 future:gas seminar roadshow is a series of industry-supported refrigerant education events aimed at those working in the stationary HVAC/R sector.

 Tickets to future:gas seminars in Australia and New Zealand are just $20, making it affordable for technicians to pay for themselves and for business owners to send a number of their employees.